Stationary transport above the critical velocity in a one-dimensional superflow past an obstacle

 \section{Theoretical model}

-We consider a one dimensional quantum fluid flowing in the negative-$x$ direction in the framework of the NLS equation.
+We consider a one-dimensional quantum fluid flowing in the negative-$x$ direction in the framework of the NLS equation.
 For the sake of clarity, we employ here the language of weakly interacting bosonic particles of mass $m$ although the results derived in this paper are of wider interest.
 A quantum fluid dictionary is provided in Supp.
 Mat. for readers interested in other physical realisations of this model.
 The dynamics of the considered system is governed by a generalised nonlinear Schrödinger equation for the order parameter $\psi$

-The flow is here constrained by an obstacle described in eq.~\eqref{eq:GNLSE} by a potential $U(x)= U_0 f(|x|/\sigma)$ which attains its single positive maximum (negative minimum) $U_0$ at $x = 0$ and which is localized, i.e., which vanishes as $|x|\gg \sigma$, with $\sigma$ being its typical range.
+The flow is here constrained by an obstacle described in eq.~\eqref{eq:GNLSE} by a potential $U(x)= U_0 f(|x|/\sigma)$ which attains its single positive maximum (negative minimum) $U_0$ at $x = 0$ and which is localised, i.e., which vanishes as $|x|\gg \sigma$, with $\sigma$ being its typical range.
 Throughout this work, we will exemplify our results with a repulsive (attractive) square potential $U(x)=U_{0}\Theta(\sigma/2-|x|)$ but results with a Gaussian potential are given in the Supp.
 Mat.
 The reason why we employ such a toy model is because it allows to obtain analytical results without loss of generality.
-In addition to the external potential, the fluid is also subjected to a self-interaction described by the local nonlinear term $g(|\psi|^{2}=n)\psi$, where the potential $g(n)$ is an increasing function of the density $n$. $g(n)$ is usually given by the coupling constant obtained in the Born approximation in the standard version of NLS, standing for dilute ultracold bosonic atoms.
-Yet it is here written as a functional of the density, so that the interaction potential can take many forms describing a wide variety of systems ranging from Bose or Fermi gases to quantum fluids of light \cite{Huynh2022}.
-For instance, in the case of a fluid of light this potential assumes the form $g(n)=(1+n_s)^2 n / \left[n_s(n+n_s)\right]$ after proper rescaling, where $n$ is related to the light intensity and $n_s$ to the saturation intensity in the nonlinear medium \cite{Huynh2022} (see Supp.
-Mat. for details).
+In addition to the external potential, the fluid is also subjected to a self-interaction described by the local nonlinear term $g(|\psi|^{2}=n)\psi$, where the potential $g(n)$ is an increasing function of the density $n$.
+We consider two different kinds of nonlinearities.
+We mostly used the cubic nonlinearity of the standard NLS equation, where $g(n)=n$ in appropriately chosen units.
+This describes accurately dilute ultracold bosonic atoms \cite{Huynh2022}.
+We also considered a saturable nonlinearity of the form $g(n)=(1+n_s)^2 n / \left[n_s(n+n_s)\right]$ which describes quantum fluids of light in rescaled units, where $n$ is related to the light intensity and $n_s$ to the saturation intensity in the nonlinear medium (see Supp.~Mat.).